 - Pioneering innovation since 1824, Manchester was the first English university to offer an engineering degree

-- Extensive engineering industry links with companies such as Jaguar Land Rover and Siemens
+- Extensive industrial links with companies such as Jaguar Land Rover and Siemens

-- Excellent resources for information, computation and experimental laboratory facilities, including laser laboratories and wind tunnels
+- Excellent resources, computation and experimental laboratory facilities, including laser laboratories and wind tunnels

-- All courses accredited by the Institution of Mechanical Engineers
+- Our course is accredited by IMechE , the Institution of Mechanical Engineers

 - Contact name

 - Postgraduate Admissions Team

 - +44 (0)161 543 4016

 The School of Engineering creates a world of possibilities for students pursuing skills and understanding.
 Through dynamic research and teaching we develop engineering solutions that make a difference to society in an ethical and sustainable way.
 Science-based engineering is at the heart of what we do, and through collaboration we support the engineers and scientists of tomorrow to become technically strong, analytically innovative and creative.
 Find out more about Science and Engineering at Manchester .

 Use the links below to view lists of courses in related subject areas.